Cossidhon/quoridor-server/README.md

 - Provide a leaderboard functionality
 - Provide a player matching functionality
 - Provide a tournament functionality
-- Provide an admin level interface for special maintenance tasks
+- Provide an admin level interface for special maintenance tasks, like
+    - Creating the database
+    - Initializing the database
+    - Resetting a locked player
+    - Locking a player

 For the rules of the game of Quoridor itself, see: https://en.wikipedia.org/wiki/Quoridor